Nuclear power in Switzerland: Seismicity

 Extending across the north and south side of the Alps, Switzerland lies at the junction of the Apulian and Eurasian tectonic plates, and there are many active seismic areas under the mountains that show that stresses continue to be released along deep fault lines.
 The 1356 Basel earthquake is the most significant seismological event to have occurred in Central Europe in recorded history and may have had a Mw magnitude as strong as 7.1.

 Between 2002 and 2004 a major study was conducted to assess the seismic risk to Swiss nuclear power plants.
 The PEGASOS study, which cost around 10 million Swiss Francs (approximately $11 million) and which was conducted by 21 European experts with American involvement, concluded that the earthquake risk in Switzerland is twice as large as had been previously thought.

-In 2011, following the nuclear emergencies at Japan's Fukushima I Nuclear Power Plant and other nuclear facilities Swiss Federal Councillor Doris Leuthard announced on 14 March a freeze in the authorisation procedures for three new nuclear power plants (see Politics), and ordered a safety review of the country's existing plants.
+In 2011, following the nuclear emergencies at Japan's Fukushima I Nuclear Power Plant and other nuclear facilities Swiss Federal Councilor Doris Leuthard announced on 14 March a freeze in the authorization procedures for three new nuclear power plants (see Politics), and ordered a safety review of the country's existing plants.

 There was also concern in Switzerland over the seismic risks of the Fessenheim Nuclear Power Plant, located in France approximately 40 km from the Swiss border.
 Following Fukushima the Swiss cantons of Basel-Stadt, Basel-Landschaft and Jura asked the French government to suspend the operation of Fessenheim while undertaking a safety review based on the lessons learned from Japan.
 On 6 April 2011, the Grand Council of Basel-Stadt went further and voted for the plant to be closed.
 French President Emmanuel Macron announced in November 2018 the closure of Fessenheim's reactors, scheduled for 2020.

 Waste management

-Radioactive waste from nuclear power plants is in the tens of thousand tonnes in Switzerland.
+Radioactive waste from nuclear power plants is in the tens of thousand tons in Switzerland.
 Its management is the responsibility of the producer.
 Up until 2006, processing of nuclear waste was mostly done overseas.
 A 10-year moratorium on its export was issued in 2006.
 Radioactive waste from nuclear power plants in Switzerland is stored on surface sites (mostly in the ZWILAG-building).
 Plans are underway to move the waste to permanent sites underground.

+Switzerland's radioactive waste management is overseen by Zwilag, a company owned by the four Swiss nuclear utilities.
+Its central interim dry cask storage facility, ZZL, has been operational since 2001 in Wuerenlingen.
+Until 2006, Swiss utilities sent waste for reprocessing abroad but discontinued this practice due to regulatory changes.
+Currently, used fuel is either stored at reactors or transported to Zwilag ZZL.